Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Types of vertices

 {\em Proof}.
+By \cite{laczkovich1995}, $\alpha$ is not a rational multiple of $\pi$.
+Hence there are exactly five tiles with vertices at the vertices of $ABC$.
 In an $N$-tiling there are $N$ triangles.
 Each has one $\alpha$, one $\beta$, and one $\gamma$ angle, so the total number of each kind of angle is $N$.
 At the vertices of $ABC$ we have three $\alpha$ angles and two $\beta$ angles, making an excess of three $\alpha$ angles over $\gamma$ angles at the vertices of $ABC$.
 Similarly, at the sporadic vertices we get an excess of $3N_1 + 6 N_2$.
 At the centers, the number of $\gamma$ angles exceeds the number of $\alpha$ angles by 3 per center, for a total of $3N_C$.
 Therefore the total excess of $\alpha$ and $\beta$ angles over $\gamma$ angles is

 Solving for $N_C$ we have

 as claimed.
 That completes the proof of the lemma.